AccelByte/rotating-shop-items-grpc-plugin-server-java/README.md

 > :exclamation: **Sample `gRPC server` and `gRPC client` does not have to be implemented in the same programming language**: As long as the gRPC proto is compatible, they should be able to communicate with each other.

+### Test Functionality using CLI Demo App
+The functionality of `gRPC server` methods can be tested with AccelByte Gaming Service using CLI demo app [here](demo/cli/).
+Read its [readme](demo/cli/README.md) on how to use it.

 ## Advanced

 ### Building Multi-Arch Docker Image